ZhYGuoL/ExaCareerPredictorDemo/README.md

      }
    ]
    ```
+4. **Optional: Enable alignment visualization**: Check "Show event alignment" to see how your events map to candidate events (note: this is slower as it runs the full Soft-DTW traceback)
-4. **Click Search**: Results appear in a table with candidate IDs, scores, and URLs
+5. **Click Search**: Results appear with candidate scores, URLs, and optionally alignment details

 The UI calls `/rank/final` behind the scenes and displays the top matching career paths.